BMarkley/CrosshairCursor/README.md

 CrosshairCursor is written by Brian Markley PENG RSE after a code review of oneko and the oneko-toggle applet for cinamon desktop.

-Original oneko program written by
+Original oneko program written by Masayuki Koba, and Modified by Tatsuya Kato (kato@ntts.co.jp)
-Masayuki Koba
-Modified by
-Tatsuya Kato (kato@ntts.co.jp)

 oneko-toggle applet is written by kusch31